Improving Graph Out-of-distribution Generalization Beyond Causality: Experiments

-We end this section with empirical studies to show the importance of environments and graph rationales.
-Specifically, the environment embedding generator learns rich environmental information regarding distribution shifts, while the graph rationale extractor is used to distinguish nodes with varying significance.
-We implement new variants of \algo\ to evaluate the expressiveness of inferred variables.
-Variants include w/o $E$, w/o $\hat{G}$, and w/o $E \& \hat{G}$.
-They each replace latent environments, graph rationales, or both with standard Gaussian noises, respectively.
+For the second class, we see that the environment alignment (w/o $\mathcal{L}_{env}$) has the minimal impact on overall performances, which leads to the smallest performance drop.
+This further demonstrates the small reliance of model performance on the environment labels.
+Hence, {when environment labels are absent, we can remove the term $\mathcal{L}_{env}$ from our objective}.
+Also, the performance drops of both w/o $\mathcal{L}_{cl}$ and w/o $H(\tilde{Y})$ indicate that the contrastive loss and the negative entropy of pseudo-labels are essential.

-As shown in \cref{tab:emp_ana}, the replacement of inferred variables with random noises results in significant performance penalties.
+For the third class, the replacement of inferred variables with random noises results in significant performance penalties.
 This shows the necessity of both environments and graph rationales.
-Among them, performance differences between w/o $E$ and w/o $\hat{G}$ indicate graph properties are more dependent on graph rationales.
-Due to the higher level of noise in the GOODTwitter, removing latent variables has a smaller impact compared to results on other datasets.
-Nevertheless, these results provide strong evidence for the positive impact of latent variable inference and on graph OOD generalization.
-More visualizations of latent variables are shown in \cref{apd:emp_ana}.

-Additionally, to assess the impact of different hyperparameters on \algo, a series of experiments are conducted on GOODHIV and GOODTwitter.
-We evaluate the model performance with different settings of $k$, $\lambda_{\Phi_{\tilde{Y}}}$, $\lambda_{env}$, and $\lambda_{cl}$.
-For better comparison, two representative baselines LECI and ERM are included as reference.
-Specifically, LECI is the runner-up method while ERM is a widely adopted method for OOD problem and is not specially designed for graphs.
-Results are shown in \cref{fig:param_sen}.
-Despite the existence of some fluctuations, our method still outperforms runner-up baselines on a wide range of hyperparameter values.
-Such results demonstrate the robustness of our method.
+Among them, w/o $\hat{G}$ leads to a larger performance drop than w/o $E$, which indicates that graph rationales are of more important.
+However, environment is also unignorable.